-GMA Producer Tony Morrison On Going Public About Living With HIV: 'My Diagnosis Doesn't Define Me'
+GMA Producer Tony Morrison on Going Public About Living with HIV: 'My Diagnosis Doesn't Define Me'

-The Emmy-winning journalist reveals the warm reaction he has received since opening about up about his journey with the disease in a recent online essay.
-He tells PEOPLE, "Everyone has been so supportive"
+The Emmy-winning journalist reveals the warm reaction he has received since opening about up about his journey with the disease in a recent online essay

 Before he decided to tell the world about his HIV-positive status in an essay for Good Morning America in August, Tony Morrison had only shared the news he had been living with for eight years with a small group of people.